daniellavoie/pcf-mendix-demo/README.md

 * Automatic deploy to staging environment after merge.
 * Promotion from staging environment to production.

+## Pushing Mendix to Pivotal Cloud Foundry

+The [Mendix Buildpack](https://github.com/mendix/cf-mendix-buildpack) will build a container from sources.
+As a result, a pipeline only need to fetch the sources from a SCM and execute a `cf push` command to the desired space.

+## Testing

+This pipeline features `smoke-test` job will execute a curl command to the `/rest/healthservice/v1/health` endpoint.
+This endpoint has to be implemented in the deployed app and must return a `200` HTTP status to be considered a success.

 ## Pipeline configurations

 Example values are provided in the next section.